-The Judicial Office for Scotland will consider complaints about the personal conduct of legal and ordinary members of Housing and Property Chamber of the First-tier Tribunal and the Upper Tribunal for Scotland, but cannot deal with complaints about judicial decisions or the way in which cases have been handled.
+The Judicial Office for Scotland will consider complaints about the personal conduct of legal and ordinary members of Housing and Property Chamber, Tax Chamber and the Upper Tribunal for Scotland, but cannot deal with complaints about judicial decisions or the way in which cases have been handled.
 The usual way to challenge a decision is to appeal.
 If you are considering appealing a judicial decision, we would recommend that you obtain legal advice.
 You can obtain such advice from a solicitor or the Citizens Advice Bureau.

 If you wish to complain about the personal conduct of a member listed in the Complaint Guidance, whether inside or outside of the hearing, you should complete the above complaint form and return it to:

 The Rules and guidance provide more detail, but you should note that your complaint must be in writing and clearly state:

 - the name of the tribunal members or information to enable them to be identified;

 - where appropriate, the hearing venue, and the date of the hearing; and